mitchallen/go-monorepo-101/README.md

 ## Requirements

-To use workspace featurers, this project requires:
+To use workspace features, this project requires:
 * go 18.x or higher

 ## Steps